What does a Data Technician do?

 - Proven experience as a Data Technician or similar role.

-- Strong understanding of data management principles and practices.
+- Strong understanding of data cleaning, validation, and analysis techniques.

 Is becoming a Data Technician a good career path?